Ptujec/LaunchBar/YNAB-Actions/README.md

 <img src="settings.png" width="600"/>

-This action gives you a quick glance at your last transactions.
+This action gives you a quick glance at your recent transactions.
 You can set the period to look for (from 10 days to a whole year)

 On the first run you will need to set your Personal Access Token, which you can get in [YNAB Developer Settings](https://app.youneedabudget.com/settings/developer).

+Options:
+- ⌘⏎ = Open the webapp
+- ⌥⏎ = Settings (Budget, Days)

 ## Download